 Galaad Van Daele

-After several years practicing in Belgium at 51N4E, he teaches architectural design since 2017 at the Chair of Affective Architectures – Studio An Fonteyne at ETH Zurich.
+After some years of practice in Brussels, he teaches architectural design since 2017 at the Chair of Affective Architectures – Studio An Fonteyne at ETH Zurich.
 Since 2020 he is a doctoral candidate in that same school, with a research project focusing on the Grotta Grande – a cave-like building erected in Florence in the 16th century.
-In parallel, he is also one of the editors of Brussels-based architecture and art magazine Accattone.
-Beyond the many texts he publishes there, he also regularly writes contributions to other European publications, such as “Extractopia” and “Planetary Rights, at Last!” in Arts of the Working Class (Berlin, 2020), “Le Rocher de l’Être Suprême” in Plan Libre (Toulouse, 2021), or “Geophilia” in Habitante (Paris, 2023).
-As an independent researcher, he has been associated to international architecture exhibitions with projects such as Hidden Dimensions at the Lisbon Triennial in 2019, or 2038, German Pavilion at the 2021 Venice Architecture Biennale.
+In parallel, he is also one of the editors of Brussels-based architecture and art magazine Accattone since 2018.

 @galaadvandaele